0chain/zwalletcli/README.md

 | `--miner_id`     | Yes*     | Node ID of a miner to stake for (get at `ls-miners`) |         |              |
 | `--sharder_id`     | Yes*      | Node ID of a sharder to stake for (get at `ls-sharders`) |         |              |
 | `--tokens` | Yes      | Amounts of token to stake                                    |         | 1000 - 1997000|

-* - Either one of miner_id / sharder_id needs to be passed
+> At most one of miner_id / sharder_id needs to be passed.

 ![Staking tokens on node](docs/mn-lock.png "Staking tokens on node")

 Sample command